30th June 2010

 The 2012 season saw Finlaggan having her first overhaul at Greenock before embarking on a tour of the west coast for berthing trials at Ardrossan, Brodick, Ullapool, Stornoway, Uig, Tarbert, Lochmaddy, Coll, Tiree, Craignure and Castlebay with a view to potential future overhaul relief work.
 Another new venture for 2012 was a change to the schedule on Wednesdays.
 Finlaggan switched places with Hebridean Isles and undertook the weekly through sailing to Port Askaig, Colonsay and Oban.

 The winter of 2012/2013 saw Finlaggan taken off the Islay route for three months in order to cover on the Uig Triangle while Hebrides went off relieving around the network.
-It wasn't a popular move in th eyes of Islay folk who regarded Finlaggan as their ferry.
+It wasn't a popular move in the eyes of Islay folk who regarded Finlaggan as their ferry.
 That particular spell also coincided with some decidedly windy weather and disruptions on the Tarbert / Lochmaddy routes was fairly frequent.
-It's fair to say that Finlaggan didn't endear herself with islanders on Harris and North Uist as a result - though to be fair, any vessel that isn't Hebrides or Clansman draws criticism and there were numerous claims that the Finlaggan had remained tied up in port on conditions that Hebrides would have sailed in.
+It's fair to say that Finlaggan didn't endear herself with islanders on Harris and North Uist as a result - though to be fair, any vessel that isn't Hebrides or Clansman draws criticism from these quarters!
+There were numerous claims that the Finlaggan had remained tied up in port in conditions that would have seen the Hebrides sailing in.
 Strangely enough though, when a particularly cold spell landed across the country, there were few complaints when Finlaggan opened her gangway doors in Tarbert for locals to come aboard for warmth when their local power supply failed.

 That was the last relief spell Finlaggan was deployed on - since her return to the Islay run in 2013 she has remained solely running out of Kennacraig to Port Ellen and Port Askaig, with the occasional extension out to Colonsay when required.
 At the time of writing (April 2020) the next new Islay vessel is in the planning stages.
 According to CMAL it will be based on the Finlaggan but with more of an emphasis on freight carriage.